MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/migrate-packages.md

     https://www.myget.org/F/<FEED_NAME>/api/v3/index.json
     ```

-## Migrate NuGet packages
+## Migrate packages

-If your MyGet feed is private, you will need to create a password to authenticate.
+If your MyGet feed is private, you'll need to create a password to authenticate.
 You can skip the first step if your MyGet feed is public.

 1. Run the following command to convert your password to a secure string.